Shivendra30/Shivendra30.github.io/_posts/2020-03-04-how-to-take-your-meditation-practice-to-the-next-level.md

 ---
-published: true
 layout: post
 title: How to Take your Meditation Practice To The Next Level
 ---
----

 ![](https://miro.medium.com/max/4800/0*arkiogEeTaOC-Gjy)

-# How to Take your Meditation Practice To The Next Level

 Meditation is not the easiest habit to take on.
 I remember it was uncomfortable during the start.
 And after 6 months, it still requires discipline to stick to it.